-Depending on how you built your CAD model as well as depending on the type of CAD software you are using, the topology of your CAD model might be described differently.
-For a successful meshing and simulation setup it is of great help to be aware of the topology of your CAD model.
-That way you will not try to build a volume mesh for a surface model, which in general does not work.
+Depending on how you built your CAD model and the type of software you are using, the topology of your CAD model might be described differently.
+For a successful meshing and simulation setup, it is of great help to be aware of the topology of your CAD model in advance.
+That way you won’t waste time building the mesh only to realize later that it is either inaccurate or doesn’t support the simulation.

 To run a simulation based on a volume mesh, your CAD model needs to contain solids.
-The mesh algorithm will detect them automatically and will be able to create volume meshes for it.
+The meshing algorithm will detect them automatically and will be able to create volume meshes for it.

-Please note, that a CAD model can contain either one solid (= part) or multile solids (= assembly).
+Please note, that a CAD model can contain either one solid (= part) or multiple solids (= assembly).
 This is relevant for example if you plan to run a structural simulation.
 If you are dealing with an assembly, each solid will be meshed as a single mesh, such that you need to connect these solids later via contact constraints to get a valid simulation.
-For a single mesh, this will not be necessary.
+Another way is to convert the whole assembly into a single part in the CAD software itself before meshing it, although make sure that this doesn’t interfere with the physics of the simulation.
+For a single solid mesh, this won’t be necessary.

-It looks the same as a solid model, however the tree on the right shows the “shell” indicator name that shows, that this model does not contain any solid information.
-The event log shown in the image below indicates it even clearer.
-The solid count is zero.
+It looks the same as a solid model however, you should always refer the tree on the right to see the topological information.
+The “shell” indicator name in the above image shows that this model does not contain any solid information.